 Get practical advice on business planning, website optimization, marketing, research insights, developing experiences and packages to appeal to Maritime travellers, and more.
 These one-hour webinars feature panelists with a range of expertise to help you navigate the COVID-19 pandemic and come out even stronger.

 DigiPort is a one-stop resource to access services, training, and support to improve your online presence and digital marketing.

-DigiPort is delivered in partnership between Tourism Nova Scotia and Digital Nova Scotia, and helps tourism businesses and organizations can connect with qualified digital service providers and access articles, videos, tip sheets, webinars and more to help you be more visible online, reach more potential customers, and close the sale.
+DigiPort is delivered in partnership between Tourism Nova Scotia and Digital Nova Scotia, and helps tourism businesses and organizations connect with qualified digital service providers and access articles, videos, tip sheets, webinars and workshops to help you be more visible online, reach potential customers, and close the sale.
 Nova Scotia tourism businesses and organizations can register to access DigiPort at no cost.

 The Province of Nova Scotia's Business Navigators can help you navigate provincial regulations and requirements for new businesses including any licenses, permits, or inspections.